jmcdo29/nest-commander/apps/docs/src/pages/en/features/commander.md

 export class AppModule {}
 ```

-If you have many sub commands and nested directories for that, you may feel tough to import all of them though we can use nestjs module system resolution rules.
-For the case, static `regsiterWithSubCommands` method available in which the class inheriting `CommandRunner` returns list of itself and all sub commands in the scope it can traverse `subcommands` property of `@Command` and `@SubCommand` recursively from root command class which calls `regsiterWithSubCommands`.
+If you have many sub commands and nested directories for that, it may feel tough to import all of them.
+For this case, the static `regsiterWithSubCommands` method is available in all classes inheriting `CommandRunner` which returns a list of itself and all sub commands.
 This means you can write the setting like followed by example instead of the previous example.

 ```typescript title="src/app.module.ts"
 @Module({